-Where there is objective evidence that an identified loan asset is credit-impaired, specific provisions for impairment are recognised in the income statement, and under IFRS 9, the asset is classified in Stage 3.
-The criteria that the Bank uses to determine that there is observable evidence that the asset is credit-impaired include:
+Where there is objective evidence that an identified loan asset is credit-impaired, any specific provisions for impairment that are required are recognised in the income statement and, under IFRS 9, the asset is classified in Stage 3.
+The data that the Bank uses to determine if there is observable evidence that the asset is credit-impaired include:

-- · delinquency in contractual payments of principal or interest - cash flow difficulties experienced by the borrower - breach of loan covenants or conditions - · initiation of bankruptcy proceedings - deterioration in the borrower's competitive position - deterioration in the value of collateral.
+- delinquency in contractual payments of principal or interest - cash flow difficulties experienced by the borrower - breach of loan covenants or conditions - initiation of bankruptcy proceedings - deterioration in the borrower's competitive position.